tsw1985/AEM_Push_CRX/README.md

-# AEM AUTO PUSH CRX Lister
+# AEM AUTO PUSH CRX Listener Beta.

 This project is a program to upload files to crx automatically.
 You can push and pull files from CRX .
-The push will be automatically , pull , you can choose your file from your app project folder , select a folder to save the pkg.zip and all its done.
+The push will be automatically , for pulling , you can choose your file from your app project folder , select a folder to save the pkg.zip and all its done.

 # Listen files :